Impaired driving is when your ability to operate a motor vehicle is impaired by a substance, such as alcohol or drugs.

-- respond to sudden changes in driving environment
+- Respond to sudden changes in a driving environment

 The risk of collision greatly increases if cannabis is consumed with alcohol.
 Mixing alcohol and drugs such as cannabis significantly increases impairment.
 In Alberta:

-- 24.1% of all road fatalities involved a driver who tested positive for both alcohol and drugs in 2013
+- 24.1 per cent of all road fatalities involved a driver who tested positive for both alcohol and drugs in 2013.

 How is it determined if someone is impaired by alcohol or drugs?

-If an officer has a reasonable suspicion that a driver is impaired by a drug the Criminal Code of Canada gives the police the power to demand that a person perform a physical sobriety test at the road side that is conducted by a trained evaluating officer.
-If the evaluating officer determines the driver is impaired then the driver can be arrested for impaired driving.
+If an officer has a reasonable suspicion to believe a driver is impaired by a drug, the Criminal Code of Canada gives police the power to demand that person perform a physical sobriety test at the roadside, which would be conducted by a trained evaluating officer.
+If the evaluating officer determines the driver is impaired, then the driver can be arrested for impaired driving.

-If the officer has formed the opinion that a person is impaired by a drug then a Drug Recognition Expert will be called in to determine if the person is impaired and what drug category the person is impaired by.
+If the officer has formed the opinion that a person is impaired by a drug, then a drug recognition expert will be used to determine if the person is impaired and what drug category the person is impaired by.

-Drug classification is established through an evaluation of a driver in accordance with the Drug Recognition Evaluation program.
-This initially includes a Standardized Field Sobriety Testing and if necessary a full evaluation by a Drug Recognition Expert.
+Drug classification is established through an evaluation of the driver in accordance with the drug recognition expert program.
+This initially includes a standardized field sobriety test and if necessary, a full evaluation by a drug recognition expert.

 The DRE test involves a 12-step evaluation which includes: